pinecone-io/examples/learn/README.md

 ### Step 5.
 Experiment, learn and enjoy!

-With these steps complete, you're ready to work through the Notebook to learn Machine Learning concepts and get hands-on experience using the world's most performant, cloud-native vector database.
+With these steps complete, you're ready to work through the Notebook to learn AI concepts and get hands-on experience using the world's most performant, cloud-native vector database.

 ## We love feedback!